 We invite you to join the growing community of those committed to promoting and improving Emergency Medicine in Europe.

-5. Reduced fees when you apply for EBEEM (European Board Examination of Emergency Medicine)
+4. Reduced fees when you apply for EBEEM (European Board Examination in Emergency Medicine)

 |Membership Category||Fee Category||Fee (annual)|

 |Member + Hard copy of Journal||€215|

 |Member in training + Hard copy of Journal||€130|